nuuuwan/news_lk3_data/README.md

 Accordingly, the price of a 12.5 kg cylinder has been reduced by Rs.
 160, bringing the new price to Rs.
 3,680.

 Meanwhile, the price of a 05 kg cylinder has been reduced by Rs.
 65, with it now priced at Rs.
 1,477.

+Meanwhile, Litro Gas has also announced a revision in prices of domestic LP gas cylinders with effect from midnight today (04).

 ◼️